 4. Weight management

-If you already have OA knee, losing weight may help to reduce pain and the load on your knees.
-A well-balanced diet and lifestyle enhancements can help you maintain your ideal weight.
+If you are overweight, losing 5-10% of your body weight may help to reduce pain and the load on your knees.
+Exercising regularly and having a well-balanced diet can help you maintain your ideal weight.

 5. Minor injury prevention